 We will use a local poster printing service in your country in order to ship your poster.
-In order to get a GPU, you'll need to spend at least 45 hours across multiple shaders.
-We'll let you know how close you are to that goal on Slack!

 To get started, join our Slack and set up Hackatime!
 We use Slack as our primary communication platform.
 Hackatime is our custom WakaTime server to track your coding time.
 You can use it with the WakaTime for ShaderToy browser extension!

-But first - let's explain what actually *is* a shader.
 For each pixel coordinate, a “fragment” shader will return its color!

 This language is called GLSL - the OpenGL Shading Language.
 Try messing around with the sandbox above!